 I think Daniel was surprised by my question.
-He probably expected to hear me say, “Practice X exercise for Y problem.”
+He probably wanted me say, “Practice X exercise for Y problem.”
 And sometimes, I do answer that way.
 But not often, and certainly not in this case.

 Are You Taking Your Medicine?

-This dosage gives the best results.
 Of course, it’s critical that you also follow the 3 Golden Rules of practice.
 Someone just going through the motions won’t get results.
-But if you’ve learned from me face-to-face, if you follow the 3 Golden rules while practicing twice a day, then you’re going to get results.
-Great results.
+But if you’ve learned the 5-Phase Routine, if you follow the 3 Golden rules while practicing twice a day, then you’re going to get results.
+Great results!

 600 Sessions Per Year